tooveo/atom-javascript/README.md

 ```

 ## Usage

+You may use the SDK in two different ways:

+1. High level "Tracker" - contains in-memory storage and tracks events based on certain parameters.
+2. Low level - contains 2 methods: putEvent() and putEvents() to send 1 event or a batch respectively.

-### High Level API - "Tracker"
+### High Level SDK - "Tracker"

-The tracker is used for sending events to Atom based on several conditions
+The Tracker process:

+You can use track() method in order to track the events to an Atom Stream.
+The tracker accumulates events and flushes them when it meets one of the following conditions:

 - Every 10 seconds (default)
 - Number of accumulated events has reached 3 (default)
 - Size of accumulated events has reached 10KB (default)

+In case of failure the tracker will preform an exponential backoff with jitter.
+The tracker stores events in memory.

 ```js
 var options = {